m e n u

 "Yup," came the prompt reply and the boy disappeared.

 "Okay," the host stood up as casually as he could.
 "Be right back."
-Less than twenty minutes later, Peter's father came in with a computer, Peter himself with a large flat-screen monitor, and his mother was carrying speakers, 2 keyboards, 3 mouses and a pile of cables on a huge tray.
+Less than twenty minutes later, Peter's father came in with a computer, Peter himself with a large flat-screen monitor, and his mother carried speakers, 2 keyboards, 2 mouses and a pile of cables on a huge tray.

 "Thank you," Peter said politely, after his father had connected everything correctly, including the online access.
 He stared at his parents until they trotted obediently out of the door.